erahumed/erahumed/docs/how_is_code_organized.md

 documentation: including the package `README`, vignettes, and R documentation page accessible through `?` from the R console.
-* This is not a scientific presentation of the various algorithms implemented by the package, for which you should rather consult ...TODO....
+* This is not a scientific presentation of the various algorithms implemented by the package, for which you should rather consult ...TODO #60....
 The focus of the present document is on the container, not on the content itself.
 * This is not a guide to R package or Shiny development.
 While I've struggled to make this documentation as self-contained as possible, I need to assume some